 ORDER BY items must appear in the select list if SELECT DISTINCT is specified.

-As the error message indicates, you are using in the ORDER BY statement, a column which is not included in the SELECT list.
+As the error message indicates, you are using in the ORDER BY clause, a column which is not included in the SELECT list.
 In this case this column is “code”.

 Therefore, you definitely need to include in your query the column “code”.